JonHarrison/password-generator/README.md

 * Implemented the required solution in Javascript
 * Divided implementation into multiple functions
-* Enable / Disable Generate button based on selection of criteria
+* Enable / Disable 'Generate Password' button based on selection of one or more character type checkboxes
+* Implementation guarantees password always contains at least one character of each selected character type
-* Shuffles password using Durstenfield shuffle (Fisher-Yates algorithm)
+* Shuffles password to randomise position of character types using Durstenfield shuffle (Fisher-Yates algorithm)
+* The value of the length slider and text box are linked and range limited between 10 and 64

 ## Challenges / Things I learnt